 As provided by IRS rules, an annual donation qualifying the contributor to purchase athletic event tickets is 80 percent tax deductible.
 The cost of goods, services, and amenities is not tax deductible as a charitable contribution.
 The annual financial commitment for club seating privileges consists of two parts:

-Terms are available for two, four, or six years.
+Terms are available for three or five years.
 At the end of each lease period, the seat-holder will have first right of refusal for renewal.

 Football season ticketholders who have seats in the north end zone during the 2017 season will be displaced by this project, but will, however, have the first choice, based on their priority points, to choose replacement seats for the 2018 season.
 They will have their choice of new north end zone seats or any available main stand seat that was not sold as a season ticket location for the 2017 season.
 The patron will be required to contribute the required per-seat gift, if applicable, for the respective seats they choose.

 The 2017 north end zone season ticketholders will be assigned a time and date for the spring of 2018 to choose their seats before all other season ticketholders.
 They will be limited to order the same number of seats as they had for the 2017 season.
 No new season tickets will be sold in the north end zone for the 2017 season.
 All other season ticketholders and those requesting new or additional season tickets will do so during the normal upgrade period, after the 2017 displaced north end zone season ticketholders have had a chance to find new season tickets for themselves.

 If your 2017 season tickets were not located in the north end zone, you may move there or purchase additional season tickets there, if there is availability at your designated upgrade timeslot in the spring of 2018.
 Those with 2017 north end zone season tickets will have the opportunity, based on priority points, to select new seats for the 2018 season.